-Judge to consider dismissing charges vs. Alameda officers in Mario Gonzalez death
+Judge considering dismissing charges vs. Alameda officers in Mario Gonzalez death

-A judge on Friday is scheduled to consider dismissing involuntary manslaughter charges filed against three Alameda police officers who were involved in the death of Mario Gonzalez three years ago as they pinned him to the ground.
+A judge on Friday said he would issue a written ruling next month on whether to dismiss involuntary manslaughter charges filed against three Alameda police officers who were involved in the death of Mario Gonzalez three years ago as they pinned him to the ground.

-Alameda County Superior Court Judge Scott Patton will hear arguments from the officers' attorneys, who have filed motions saying the district attorney's office didn’t file all the necessary paperwork on time to meet the three-year statute of limitations.
+Alameda County Superior Court Judge Scott Patton said he'd make his decision by Oct.
+11 after he heard arguments from the officers' attorneys, who filed motions saying the district attorney's office didn’t file all the necessary paperwork on time to meet the three-year statute of limitations.

 While the DA’s Office filed the charging documents on time, the officers' attorneys are arguing that the secondary piece of paperwork – the arrest warrant – was not filed within the legal timeframe.